-This was the first time that I had taken any class in a quilting show.
+This was the first time that I had taken any class at a quilting show.
 When I walked into the classroom I saw three long tables with Janome Sewing machines.
 The only open machines were the one farthest from the speaker podium.
 Once I was seated the instructor came to the podium and explained the procedure.
 We had to pick out three fabrics from the table along the side of the room.
 Our table was the first to get our fabric.
 I chose red, blue & off-white pattern for my three fabrics.
 This way of choosing fabric was orderly and everyone had many choices of fabric.

 The instructions were in front of each machine and Chris went over the instructions carefully.
 In paper piercing, you sew on the pattern so everything was backward when the pattern was finished.
-The pattern was the Mariner Compass that had 4 major stars over 4 minor stars over 4 smaller stars for a total of 12 stars.
+My pattern was the Mariner Compass which had 4 major stars over 4 minor stars over 4 smaller stars for a total of 12 stars.
 Instructors were at each of the three long tables and helped us when we ran into problems.
 The class was two hours long so we could not finish the quilt but had a really good start.

 Chris gave us her e-mail address and phone number to use when we needed help.
 I had a good start only to find I made a mistake and had to redo that section over.
 When class ended I knew what I was doing.